-Music can play an important part in the preparation process for sport performance.
+Music can play an important part in the preparation process for sports performance.
 The sight of athletes wearing headphones in warm-up areas before competition is commonplace, and club anthems are often played as teams come out to play.
-The proposed performance-enhancing effect of crowd noise and crowd singing is also well documented anecdotally.
+The proposed performance-enhancing effect of crowd noise and crowd singing is also well-documented anecdotally.

 Sport psychology researchers have recently sought to move from anecdotal to scientific knowledge in this area.
-The development of a scientific evidence base for the effects of music and motivational videos requires researchers to design appropriately controlled studies that seek to control for a number of factors that could affect the results.
+The development of a scientific evidence base for the effects of music and motivational videos requires researchers to design appropriately controlled studies that seek to control for several factors that could affect the results.
 The scientific base for these new ideas is emerging with encouraging results from initial tests.

 Cutting-edge research to investigate the effects of music on psychological states is led by my academic sparring partner and former Brunel University colleague, Dr Costas Karageorghis.
-Karageorghis suggests that music may elicit a number of psycho-physiological responses that lead to improved performance.
+Karageorghis suggests that music may elicit several psycho-physiological responses that lead to improved performance.

 There are four main areas in which music may benefit performance:

-2. Listening to music also has an influence on arousal states, and hence, in pre-competition situations, may be used to stimulate or calm the performer;
+2. Listening to music also influences arousal states, and hence, in pre-competition situations, may be used to stimulate or calm the performer;

 3. Music has innate rhythmical qualities that individuals may respond to and which can make performing seem easier by allowing for the synchronisation and emulation of movement patterns to the music;